akhilravuri-tul-scm/mediaServer/Readme.md

-# HeadSpin Backend Media Service Challenge
+# Backend Media Service Challenge

 Media server which accepts requests to upload audio WAV files.
 It then processes and transcodes the uploaded file to .mp3 format and saves it.
 A client can then make a request to get info about the file, get the transcoded .mp3 file, and delete the file.